IRR Calculator – Find the Internal Rate of Return

 Internal Rate of Return Formula

-You can use the following formula to find the internal rate of return:
+The following formula expresses the internal rate of return:

 NPV = net present value